sonatype/nexus-oss/README.md

 https://repository.sonatype.org/content/groups/forge

-If you are adding proxy's for this in a Nexus instance be sure to add both release and snapshot proxy repositories.
+If you are adding proxies for this in a Nexus instance be sure to add both release and snapshot proxy repositories for the above URL.

 Have fun,
 Sonatype Team